Gabaldonlab/perSVade/README.md

 `wget https://github.com/TravisWheelerLab/NINJA/archive/0.95-cluster_only.tar.gz`

-`tar -xvf 0.95-cluster_only.tar.gz; rm 0.95-cluster_only.tar.gz`
+`tar -xvf 0.95-cluster_only.tar.gz; rm 0.95-cluster_only.tar.gz; cd NINJA-0.95-cluster_only/NINJA`

-`cd NINJA-0.95-cluster_only/NINJA`

-`make`
+`make all`

 `export PATH=$PATH:<path_to_install_Ninja>/NINJA-0.95-cluster_only/NINJA`

 You may need to install some extra dependencies to compile Ninja with `make`.
-If you can't get the compiled binary, you may try among the ones provided by perSVade (they may not work on your machine) in `./installation/Ninja_binaries`.
+If you can't get the compiled binary (called `Ninja`), you may try among the ones provided by perSVade in `<perSVade_dir>/installation/Ninja_binaries`.
+Note that these will not necessarily work on your computer.
 As an example, in a linux machine with a `x86_64` architecture you can use the provided binary by adding the containing folder to the $PATH:

 `export PATH=$PATH:<perSVade_dir>/installation/Ninja_binaries/Ninja_x86_64`

 At the end, make sure that you can execute Ninja by typing: